Showing posts with label Shoot 'em ups - Commando. Show all posts

 Elite did it again!

-I remember trying to conquer this arcade shooter on my ZX Spectrum long before I became an ST nutter.
-However, no matter how much I loved it, I always sucked because it was so difficult.
-Thankfully, I've improved with age because I've finally beaten the first stage with those tricky soldiers.
+I remember trying to conquer this arcade shooter on my ZX Spectrum long before I got an ST. However, no matter how much I loved it, I sucked - it was so difficult.
+Thankfully, I've improved with age because I've finally beaten the first stage with its tricky soldiers.
 It's small victories like this that keep me going!

-Unsurprisingly, our conversion has more glam in comparison to that gory Speccy game.
-I also think we received an authentic conversion with responsive controls, gorgeous smooth scrolling and everything is zany and as spritely as it should be.
+Unsurprisingly, our conversion has more glam compared to the Speccy.
+I think we received an authentic conversion with responsive controls, gorgeous, smooth scrolling, and everything is as spritely as it should be.
 The one-joystick/button method to control works well compared to the original arcade controls.

-Commando is something I love and hate with equal measure, so it's a good job this old skool shooter is so infuriatingly addictive.
-Highly recommended - if you've got a couple of hours spare to master the learning curve!!
+Commando is something I love and hate with equal measure, so it's a good job this shooter is infuriatingly addictive.
+Highly recommended - if you can master its hideous learning curve!!

 Thursday, December 17, 2015